Resting Heart Rate

 - otherwise leave the default alone

-- prefer believable over impressive
+- prefer measured over flattering

 The best question to ask is: